-Every product of RE have their own style statement, in the same way the Meteor and Hunter both have their own and both are handsome looking machines.
+Every product of RE have its own style statement, in the same way the Meteor and Hunter both have their own and both are handsome looking machines.
 Both have their own style which shines greatly under their own sun.
 The new Hunter looks fresh and young meanwhile, the Meteor flashes the mature side of the motorcycling.

 What about their price?